Universal-Connect-Project/ucw-app/README.md

 ## Cached data

-This widget runs off of cached data, which is included in this repo, so that it doesn't rely on any UCP-hosted services in order to be able to function.
+This widget runs off of cached data, which is included in this repo, so that it doesn't rely on any UCP-hosted services in order to function.

 In `./apps/server/cachedDefaults` you will find files that are loaded into a redis cache.
 In the future these files will be used as a backup in case UCP-hosted services are down.